 Looking For More?

 We’ve got 12 MORE fun crafts for tweens here, including unicorn poop slime, tie-dye, and snow globes!

 These Star Wars tin can lanterns from Frugal Fun would be simple for older kids to make, and look great.

 Not a Star Wars fan?
 No problem!
 Any pattern or design can be created – just draw what you want, and then use hammer and nails to create the design and bring your look to life!

-What other crafts and projects do your kids enjoy?
+What other projects and crafts are popular in your house?
 Leave a comment below and let us know – we’d love to hear from you!